History of the Soviet Union (1964–1982): Standard of living

 These effects were not felt uniformly, however.
 For example, by the end of the Brezhnev era, blue-collar workers had higher wages than professional workers in the Soviet Union – the wage of a secondary-school teacher in the Soviet Union was only 150 rubles while a bus driver earned 230.
 As a whole, real wages increased from 96.5 rubles a month in 1965 to 190.1 rubles a month in 1985.
 A small minority benefited even more substantially.
 The state provided daily recreation and annual holidays for hard-working citizens.
 Soviet trade unions rewarded hard-working members and their families with beach vacations in Crimea and Georgia.
 Workers who fulfilled the monthly production quota set by the Soviet government were honored by placing their respective names on the factory's Roll of Honor.
 The state awarded badges for all manner of public services, and war veterans were allowed to go to the head of shop queues.
 All members of the USSR Academy of Sciences were given a special badge and their own chauffeur-driven car.
 These awards, perks and privileges made it easier for some to find decent job placements, though they did not prevent the degeneration of Soviet society.
 Urbanization had led to unemployment in the Soviet agricultural sector, with most of the able workforce leaving villages for the local towns.

 Overall, one could say that women had made marked social progress since the 1917 Bolshevik Revolution; by the Brezhnev era they comprised a considerable number of sole breadwinners in the USSR.
 Some professions (such as those in the medical field) had a considerable female workforce, although most of the best jobs (including academics, the state bureaucracy, and the military) remained almost exclusively the domain of men.

 The agricultural sector continued to perform poorly.
 By Brezhnev's final year food shortages were reaching disturbing levels of frequency.
 Particularly embarrassing to the regime was the fact that even bread had become rationed, one commodity that they always prided themselves on being available.
 One reason for this was excessive consumer demand as food prices remained artificially low while incomes had trebled over the last 20 years.
-Despite the miserable failure of collective farming, the Soviet government remained committed to reducing imports of foodstuffs from the West, even though they cost less than domestic production – not only for reasons of national pride, but out of fear of becoming dependent on capitalist countries for basic necessities.
+Despite the failure of collective farming which resulted in mass starvation and peasant apathy, the Soviet government remained committed to reducing imports of foodstuffs from the West, even though they cost less than domestic production – not only for reasons of national pride, but out of fear of becoming dependent on capitalist countries for basic necessities.

 Social "rigidification" became a common feature in Soviet society.
 During the Stalin era in the 1930s and 1940s, common laborers could expect promotion to a white-collar job if they studied and obeyed Soviet authorities.
 In Brezhnev's Soviet Union this was not the case.
 Holders of attractive offices clung to them as long as possible; mere incompetence was not seen as a good reason to dismiss anyone.
-In this way, in addition to the others previously mentioned, the Soviet society Brezhnev bequeathed to his successors had become "static".
+In this way, in addition to the others previously mentioned, the Soviet society Brezhnev left to his successors had become "static".